onedata/onedata-documentation/docs/glossary.md

 ## Auto-cleaning

 A process that automatically maintains storage usage at a certain level and ensures that there is enough space for new replicas during continuous computations.
-The process uses statistics collected by the [file popularity][] to determine the least popular file replicas in a [space][] and to evict them.
+Uses statistics collected by the [file popularity][] to determine the least popular file replicas in a [space][] and to evict them.
 Learn more [here][docs-auto-cleaning].

 ## Automation